RV’ing in Washington from East to West – in September

 As I planned my next move (I use AllStays), I noted a region north of Spokane, not far from the Canadian border that had LOTS of potential for great camping, kayaking, and exploration.
 Decision made… head North!

 My first stop was the Winona Beach Resort – much more on this place soon.
 It deserves (and will receive) its own post!
 I spent a total of 5 nights at Winona and enjoyed every moment there.
 As you can see in the photo below – it is truly waterfront camping!
+Update: Because of certain actions by the owner of this campground and his revealing his business practices, I can no longer recommend this campground in good conscience.

 ***Quick note about a new service I’m offering… I’ve served over a dozen folks so far with my new Concierge RV Buying and Selling Service – for those with a RV, I help them sell it for top dollar and for those buying, I help them get the best possible price along with advice and guidance on all aspects of the purchase.
 Contact me if you’re looking to sell your camper OR buy a camper and we can discuss how my service works. email@example.com ***